JasonJWilliamsNY/profile/index.md

 they had the chance (e.g. precious gems/metals, fine fabrics, fragrances, etc.)
 - Fairly double-jointed
 - Able to display cold symptoms at will
+- Able to navigate the NYC subway system by smell

 ## Travel Tips and Recommendations